 When it comes to software testing vs software development, which will give you the best career?
 And are you a better fit for one more than the other?

 For both kind of jobs, a degree in areas such as computer science, mathematics or engineering is preferred but not required, if you have proven experience and skills in the selected field.
-Entry threshold for becoming a software tester is usually lower than that of developer, but this also means there is more competition for the entry-level testing jobs.
+Entry threshold for becoming a software tester is usually lower than that of a software developer, but this also means there is more competition for the entry-level testing jobs.

 One of the important factors to take into account when choosing your profession is the mindset best suited for each.
 You should choose whichever is closer to the way your mind works so you can to realize your potential as much as possible.